matbesancon/hugo-site/content/post/2019-09-12-bridging-indicator.markdown

 MathOptInterface.jl may be one of the greatest strength of the JuMP ecosystem: setting the abstractions right allows the developers to integrate more exotic constraint types in a consistent manner.
-Optimization practitionners do not limit themselves to linear and mixed-integer problems, following improvements in performance and variety of solvers, see [^4] for the motivation and structure of MOI, and recent developments around it presented at JuliaCon 2019.
+Optimization practitioners do not limit themselves to linear and mixed-integer problems, following improvements in performance and variety of solvers, see [^4] for the motivation and structure of MOI, and recent developments around it presented at JuliaCon 2019.